Following Sites With RSS

 Love Note!

-I personally use Google Reader which is free and easy to use.
-I've organized all my feeds into categories for all my favorite sites, including comics, friend's blogs, YouTube channels, Facebook pages, forum threads, and more!
+Feedly is free and easy to use.
+I've organized all my feeds into categories for all my favorite sites, including apps, books, comics, friend's blogs, YouTube channels, Facebook pages, forum threads, and more!

-When on my Kindle Fire I went to the Web, typed in Google's mobile page in the address bar, clicked on Google Reader, and there were all my feeds!
-I've bookmarked the reader so it's now instantly available whenever I want to see what's new at my favorite websites.
+From my Kindle Fire I just went to the Web, typed in cloud.feedly.com in the address bar, and bookmarked the page, so it's now instantly available whenever I want to see what's new at my favorite websites.

 It's so easy, 'cause whether I access my RSS feeds from my computer, mobile, or friend's PC, it keeps track of which ones I've already read and those that I still need to check.